Share this:

 Not every query is worth chasing.
 The best prompts to track on ChatGPT are commercial and transactional ones that signal buying intent, as well as recurring informational questions in your niche.
 Group them into clusters for stronger authority across related topics.
 Learn more in our article on What prompts to track on ChatGPT and Perplexity.

-How do I pick the right AI search tool in 2026?
+How do I pick the right ChatGPT rank tracker in 2026?

 Any questions left?